anilCSE/gaia/docs/gaia-tutorials/join-testnet.md

 :::

 Note we use `master` here since it contains the latest stable release.
-See the [testnet repo](https://github.com/cosmos/testnets) for details on which version is needed for which testnet, and the [Gaia release page](https://github.com/cosmos/gaia/releases) for details on each release.
+See the [testnet repo](https://github.com/cosmos/testnets) for details on which version is needed for which testnet, and the [Aneka release page](https://github.com/vitwit/aneka/releases) for details on each release.

 Your full node has been cleanly upgraded!